rafaeltorok/WebApps/gpulist/README.md

 ## Starting the web app
 ### Frontend
-You can only start one of the frontends at a time, in case you choose both, on will run on port `:5173` and the other on `:5174`.
+You only need to start one frontend at a time, if you wish to run both, follow the optional step below.
+Vite will automatically map each frontend to an available port, one will on port `:5173` and the other on `:5174`.

 Navigate to the main UI folder and install the necessary dependencies
   ```